-Mr. Fung Cheuk Nang, Clement (馮卓能), aged 44, is appointed as an independent non-executive Director of the Company on 21 December 2015.
+Mr. Fung Cheuk Nang, Clement (馮卓能), aged 45, is appointed as an independent non-executive Director of the Company on 21 December 2015.
 He is a member of Audit Committee, Remuneration Committee and Nomination Committee.
 He has extensive management experience in development and manufacturing of consumer products.

 Mr. Fung is also a director of Smarthome Technology Limited and Smarthome Products Limited, both of which are privately-owned consumer electronics companies in Hong Kong.
+Mr. Fung has been appointed as an independent non-executive director of Crocodile Garments Limited (stock code: 122), a company listed on the Main Board of the Stock Exchange, since March 2021.
 Mr. Fung holds positions in various charitable and social organisations.
 He is a member of the advisory board of Yan Chai Hospital, of which he was the chairman of the board of directors during the term of year 2018-2019.